Methodology · Find › Prove › Fix

 Start where the evidence is.

-A scoped QScout assessment produces a board-readable signal in days — the baseline that tells you whether deeper validation is justified.
+A scoped QScout assessment produces a board-readable snapshot in days — the baseline that tells you whether deeper validation is justified.